hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

       1. This is the problem under study here in this talk.
 The goal is to solve this efficiently and with some good result in term of optimization quality.
 Essentially, they are non-convex optimization problem.
    1. **Singular value decomposition (SVD)** of a 2D matrix can be formulate as the following convex optimization problem (calculating the first eigen-value)
    $$\underset{v}{\max}\,<v,Mv>\, \text{s.t.}\, ||v||=1,v\in\mathbb{R}^d$$.
 With all eigen-values computed, SVD can be seen as, e.g., decomposing a document-word matrix into a document-topic matrix, a topic strength matrix, and a topic-word matrix.
-   1. **Principal component analysis (PCA)** is an important application of SVD which find new axises of a data cloud that explains the variance in the data.
+   1. **Principal component analysis (PCA)** is an important application of SVD which finds new axises of a data cloud that explains the variance in the data.
    1. **Tucker decomposition**: given an input tensor as a $$I\times J\times K$$ matrix $$X$$, decompose it into a $$I\times R$$ matrix $$A$$, a $$J\times S$$ matrix $$B$$, a $$K\times T$$ matrix $$C$$, and a $$R\times S \times T$$ diagonal matrix $$G$$.
 This is a non-convex problem and can be solved approximately by _alternating least square (ALS)_.
    1. **Canonical decomposition (CANDECOMP) or Parallel factor (PARAFAC)**: given a tensor $$X$$ decompose it as $$X \approx \sum_{i}^{r}\lambda_ia_i\times b_i \times c_i$$, where $$a_i$$, $$b_i$$, and $$c_i$$ are column matrices and $$r$$ is the rank of the tensor.
 This is almost the same as Tucker decomposition.
 It is a non-convex problem and is solved by ALS.
    1. **Tensor decomposition**: given an input tensor (3D matrix) $$T=L+S$$, we aim to recover both $$L$$ and $$S$$, where $$L$$ is a rank $$r$$ orthogonal tensor and $$S$$ is a sparse tensor.
 In particular, $$L$$ has the form $$L = \sum_{i=1}^{r}\delta_iu_i\otimes u_i \otimes u_i$$.
 This is non-convex optimization problem.